-Noisy neighbours are the single most off putting factor for new home buyers in the UK, according to new research published today (Monday 19 August).
+Noisy neighbours are the most off putting factor for UK home buyers

 Some 55% of buyers say that they would be put off buying a house with neighbours from hell, the research from mortgage and secured loan broker Ocean Finance shows.